 World manufacturers of turboprop trainers are reported to have been invited to submit their bids before March 17 for supplying the Indian Air Force with a replacement for its current fleet of piston-powered HPT-32s.
 Requirements are for 75 primary/basic instructional aircraft, of which the first 12 are to be delivered within two years of contract signature, although the eventual need could be 181.
 No mention is made of local manufacture under license.
 Indeed, the urgency is such that no ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India in Urgent Search for Turboprop Trainers".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India in Urgent Search for Turboprop Trainers".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.